area9innovation/flow9/tools/dsl/readme.md

   between them.
 So if I want structs, I would just ask for that, and automatically would get records (and maybe dots) as part of the package.

-- Add ranges: 1..10

 - Figure out good syntax for stepped range: 1, 3, ... , 9, "1..9 in steps of 2", "1..9 (+2)", ...

-- Add named function calls in combination with defaults

 - Add default values to structs
   - struct Circle(radius = 1), and then "Circle()" gives that